Simple online tools for developers, networking, text and conversions.

 Frequently asked questions

-A JSON validator checks whether JSON syntax is correctly structured and parseable.
+A JSON validator checks whether your JSON follows valid syntax rules and can be parsed correctly.

-What is the difference between validating and formatting JSON?
+What is the difference between JSON Validator and JSON Formatter?

 When should I use JSON Validator?